MiguelLaura/screenshot/README.md

 ## Authenticate

 This command is useful if you want to use the `--authenticate` argument of the `take` command.
 It will open a browser where you'll be able to log into some plateform you want to take screenshot of.
-This command is here as a result of experimentations, if you want to be connected to some accounts, we advise you to connect in your browser and use the `--cookies` option of the `take` command.
+This command is here as a result of experimentations.

 ```
 usage: python -m screenshot.cli authenticate [-h] folder